ANS-C01 Network Security, Compliance and Governance Practice Question

 Database security group: inbound rule allowing traffic from the web server security group on the database port

 Security groups can reference other security groups as sources.
-Option A is correct because it allows traffic from the web server's security group.
+Option A is correct because it allows traffic from the web server's security group, which ensures only the web server can access the database.
 Option B is wrong because it allows all traffic from the VPC CIDR, which is too permissive.
-Option C is wrong because it allows all inbound traffic.
-Option D is wrong because it allows traffic from the web server but not specifically via its security group.
+Option C is wrong because it allows traffic from a specific private IP, but that IP might change and is less flexible than using the security group.
+Option D is wrong because it allows traffic from 0.0.0.0/0, which permits inbound traffic from any IP address, making the database publicly accessible.

 Answer analysis